Tschudi's woodcreeper

 Tschudi's woodcreeper (Xiphorhynchus ocellatus chunchotambo) is a passerine bird native to South America.
 It belongs to the genus Xiphorhynchus in the woodcreeper subfamily, Dendrocolaptinae.
 It is usually regarded as a subspecies of the ocellated woodcreeper (X. ocellatus).
 It is named after Johann Jakob von Tschudi, the Swiss explorer and naturalist who first described the bird.

 Taxonomy

-It was initially described as a species by Johann Jakob von Tschudi in 1844.
+Tschudi's woodcreeper was initially described as a species by Johann Jakob von Tschudi in 1844.
 He named it Dendrocolaptes Chunchotambo but it was later moved to the genus Xiphorhynchus.
 It was later lumped into the ocellated woodcreeper (X. ocellatus) but Aleixo (2002) recommended splitting the species based on a study of mitochondrial DNA which showed that the ocellated woodcreeper was more closely related to the chestnut-rumped woodcreeper (X. pardalotus) than to Tschudi's woodcreeper.

-The South American Committee of the AOU have yet to recognize the split however.
+However, the South American Classification Committee of the American Ornithological Society and the Clements taxonomy never accepted the split.
+The International Ornithological Committee (IOC) did accept it but in July 2023 reversed itself and lumped Tschudi's back into the ocellated woodcreeper.
+BirdLife International's Handbook of the Birds of the World (HBW) does retain Tschudi's woodcreeper as a separate species, X. chunchotambo.

-There are two or three subspecies of Tschudi's woodcreeper group: X. o. chunchotambo, X. o. brevirostris and perhaps X. o. napensis.
+HBW assigns three subspecies to Tschudi's woodcreeper: X. c. chunchotambo, X. c. brevirostris, and X. c. napensis.
+The other three taxonomic systems treat these taxa as subspecies of the ocellated woodcreeper.